tabreturn/tabreturn.github.io/_posts/2021-04-16-processing.py_in_ten_lessons--resources.md

 So far, I've worked on porting the examples bundled with Processing's Python Mode (ordinarily accessible in the Processing IDE via the *File > Examples...* menu).
 Each entry displays a sketch that runs in the web browser along with its source code.

 <small markdown="1">
 You can find the source code for the website on [GitHub](https://github.com/tabreturn/tabreturn.pyde).
-I built the it using [Jinja2](https://jinja.palletsprojects.com/) for templating and [pyp5js](https://berinhard.github.io/pyp5js/) to transcribe processing.py files to p5.js.
+I built it using [Jinja2](https://jinja.palletsprojects.com/) for templating and [pyp5js](https://berinhard.github.io/pyp5js/) to transcribe processing.py files to p5.js.
 It uses a modified [Pygments](https://pygments.org/) lexer for syntax highlighting.
 </small>

 ## 2. A Processing Python Mode / Processing.py cheat sheet for beginners